nitishnk17/Accelerated-Mobile-Video-Processing-System/README.md

 # Accelerate: Accelerated Mobile Video Processing System

-Hey there!
-We're **Salil Gujar** and **Nitish Kumar**, and this is our project for the Cornerstone course at IIT Delhi.
 We built **Accelerate**, an Android application designed to push the limits of mobile video processing by squeezing every bit of performance out of the CPU and GPU.

 ## What is this?